-"This is why many of the elements discovered in the 20th century-like berkelium, americium, and californium-have American names (though sometimes there were competing claims from Soviet laboratories also)."
+"This is why many of the elements discovered in the 20th century-like berkelium, americium, and californium-have American names (though sometimes there were competing claims from Soviet laboratories times there were competing claims from Soviet laboratories also)."

-Similarly, because Arab astronomy was dominant in the late medieval period, and Arabic atlases played a key role in the development of modern astronomy, more than half of the brightest stars in the sky have Arabic names.

-But for some Muslims today, that's not enough.
+Similarly, because Arabastronomy was dominant in the late medieval period, and Arabic atlases played a key role in the development of modern astronomy, more than half of the brightest stars in the sky have Arabic names.
+For some Muslims today, that's not enough.